rkusa/sqlite-vfs/README.md

 - Tests run only on UNIX right now (due to `std::os::unix` usage in tests)
 - Directory sync is not supported
 - Sector size is always 1024
-- Device characters is not supported (returns no characteristics right now)
+- Custom device characteristic are not supported (`xDeviceCharacteristics`)